ilyam8/release-notes/README.md

-# Kubernetes Release Notes Generator
+# Netdata Release Notes Generator

-This repo contains a tool called `release-notes` and a set of library utilities at which aim to provide a simple and extensible set of tools for fetching, contextualizing, and rendering release notes for the [Kubernetes](https://github.com/kubernetes/kubernetes) repository.
+This repo contains a tool called `release-notes` and a set of library utilities at which aim to provide a simple and extensible set of tools for fetching, contextualizing, and rendering release notes for the [Netdata](https://github.com/netdata/netdata) repository.

 ## Install

 The simplest way to install the `release-notes` CLI is via `go get`:

 ```
-go get github.com/marpaia/release-notes
+$ go get github.com/prologic/release-notes
 ```

 This will install `release-notes` to `$GOPATH/bin/release-notes`.
 If you're new to Go, `$GOPATH` default to `~/go`, so look for the binary at `~/go/bin/release-notes`.